 The Wake Duration Unit subfield indicates the unit of the Nominal Minimum TWT Wake Duration field.
 The Wake Duration Unit subfield is set to 0 if the unit is 256 us and is set to 1 if the unit is a TU.
 A non-HE STA sets the Wake Duration Unit subfield to 0.

-T

-(#20352)
+he Link ID Bitmap field is present if the Link ID Bitmap Present field is equal to 1; otherwise, The Link ID Bitmap field is not present. (#20352)

 If the Broadcast field of the Negotiation Type subfield is 1, then one or more broadcast TWT parameter sets are contained in the TWT element (see Figure 9-687b (Broadcast TWT Parameter Set field format)).
 If the Broadcast field of the Negotiation Type subfield is 0, then only one Individual TWT parameter set is contained in the TWT element (see Figure 9-687a (Individual TWT Parameter Set field format)).
 An S1G STA sets the Negotiation Type subfield to 0.